NVComputing/nvcomputingsite/resources/acsl/graphtheory.md

 A *tree* is a graph that contains no cycles, meaning that there is only one path between any two nodes.
 A tree with *N* vertices has exactly *N-1* edges, unlike regular graphs, which can vary in how many edges they have.

 A *spanning tree* of a graph is a tree that contains all of the vertices of a graph.
-A *Minimal spanning tree* is the spanning tree that has the minimum cost, which is calculated by the sum of all the edges in the tree.
+A *minimal spanning tree* is the spanning tree that has the minimum cost, which is calculated by the sum of all the edges in the tree.
 Naturally, the minimal spanning tree can only be found in a weighted graph.

 A group of disconnected trees is called a *forest*.